 Nathan was studying Holistic Nutrition in Edmonton and I was studying Ecological Agriculture and Community Development in Washington state.
 But after two years of visiting each other on our breaks, we decided to tie the knot and start a life together in Canada!

 We landed in Edmonton with a crazy idea.
 We wanted to start a farm in the place that we originally met, the magical Kootenays.
 With no money, land or any idea of how this was going to happen, we decided we better start farming.

 That spring we took over a vacant city lot near our house to grow a garden in.
 Our goal was to grow all of our own veggies for the summer and have some left over to feed our friends and family.
 There were some rough patches that season, but we accomplished our goal and had fun doing it!

 After living in Edmonton for a year, we decided to move to Kelowna in the spring of 2019.
 We started Confluence Farms from a blank slate on ¼ acre of scraggly old horse pasture behind our rental home.
-Our goal was to provide all of our vegetable needs for the whole year, and we created a wild, beautiful, and abundant garden filled with sunflowers from our saved seeds.
+Our goal was to provide all of our vegetable needs for the whole year.

 From June through September, we loaded up our coolers with our finest veggies and invited people to take them home.
-The response that we received from these offerings was incredibly heart-warming, and we knew that we had found our calling.
+The response that we received was incredibly heart-warming, and we knew that we had found our calling.

-For the 2020 growing season, we decided to doubled our size to be about ½ acre, and we focused on producing the most delicious, nutritious, and sustainably-produced veggies, herbs, and flowers that you ever did see!
+For the 2020 growing season, we decided to doubled our size to about ½ acre.
+We focused on producing the most delicious, nutritious, and sustainably-produced veggies, herbs, and flowers that you ever did see!

 We then heard about a program called the Young Agrarians which helps young farmers find land to farm on.
 We decided to reach out to see what was out there and low and behold our dream farm appeared.